 In ice cream and frozen desserts: As with baked goods, use 1 to 4 tablespoons depending on your target strength.
 Matcha will thicken the viscosity of ice cream bases and milk ice for Taiwanese-style shaved ice.
 Follow this matcha-ginger ice cream recipe for a basic formula.

 In cooking: Matcha’s grassy-umami flavor works delightfully in a finishing salt.
 Combine 1 part matcha with 4 parts coarse sea salt, mix well, and sprinkle on toast with abandon.

 In cocktails: Matcha mixes seamlessly into shaken cocktails, adding deep flavor and a creamy heft.
-Try this cocktail recipe from our forthcoming tea book.
+Try this cocktail recipe from our tea book.

 Lost in Translation

 In recent years, matcha has expanded from its traditional roots, such as with this delicious cocktail created by Marcie Anderson at Daniel in New York City.